esignor/CCGR/README.md

 ```

 #### Optional Input Arguments
-- *--dataset*: path to the dataset directory you want to encode using the CCGR approach.
-- *--out*: path to the output directory where the encoded CCGR images will be saved.
+- *--virus*: name of the virus to which the CCGR Encoder should be applied (i.e., Coronaviruses, HIV1, HIV2, Dengue, HepatitisC, HepatitisB1, HepatitisB2, InfluenzaA).
+See *Datasets* section.
 - *--kmer*: the size of the *k*-mers to use for FCGR encoding.
 - *--encoding*: the coloring scheme to apply in the image encoding (kCCGR or pcCCGR).
 - *--threshold*: threshold parameter T (float between 0 and 1) that defines color assignment based on frequency and/or structural components in the CCGR image.